nmokey/klein-bottle/docs/index.markdown

 ![orientable surfaces](/assets/images/orientable.png){:width="80%"}

 There are a couple ways to think of **orientability**: the formal definition is that it's a property of topological manifolds which permits a consistent sense of clockwise and counterclockwise.
-If you choose a direction of a normal vector and keep assigning normals along the surface, when you loop back around to your starting point the normal vector should still point in the same direction.
+Intuitively, this means that if you choose a direction of a normal vector and keep assigning normals along the surface, when you loop back around to your starting point the normal vector should still point in the same direction.
+Another definition is that a surface is orientable if and only if it contains a Möbius strip.

 *Side note: orientability is also a concept for curves. **Curve orientation** is simply the choice of which direction you travel along the curve.
 It's a particular case of the concept of orientability for a manifold.
 For example, the x-axis pointing right and y-axis pointing up are technically chosen orientations.
 Closed curves can either be positively/counterclockwise oriented or negatively/clockwise oriented.*

 In popular mathematics, a surface that's **non-orientable** is usually described as having only one side, probably because that's the most exciting way to introduce the concept.
-You can imagine an ant walking along the surface of a Klein bottle: starting on the "outside", the ant can crawl through the tube and onto the opposite side of its starting point without ever crossing a boundary or edge, which means that the surface only has one side, and no "inside" or "outside."
+You can imagine an ant walking along the surface of a Klein bottle: starting on the "outside", the ant can crawl through the tube and onto the "inside" of its starting point without ever crossing a boundary or edge.
+This means that surface only has one side, and there is no notion of "inside" or "outside."
 That's pretty neat!

 The formal definition is basically the opposite of orientability: it's a property of a surface where you can't consistently define clockwise and counterclockwise.
 If you try assigning normals like on an orientable surface, when you get back to your starting point the vector will be pointing in the opposite direction.
 Or, if a 2D object travels along a non-orientable surface, it will return mirrored.